-Clothing will be properly worn (belts buckled, shirts buttoned, pants must be worn above the hips, i.e., where undergarments are not visible) and must be decent and clean at all times.
+Clothing will be properly worn (belts buckled, shirts buttoned, pants must be worn above the hips where undergarments are not visible) and must be decent and clean at all times.
 Clothing with derogatory, offensive and/or lewd messages either in words or pictures is inappropriate academic attire.

-Halter tops, tank shirts, and shorts, skirts or dresses (with splits) higher than three inches above the knee in the front and back are inappropriate academic attire and should not be worn while attending classes, performing work-study assignments, and attending assemblies and other college functions.
+Halter tops, crop tops, "wife beaters", and shorts, skirts or dresses (with splits) higher than three inches above the knee in the front and back are inappropriate academic attire and should not be worn while attending classes, performing work-study assignments, and attending assemblies and other college functions.
 In addition, biker shorts, spandex shorts, or any excessively tight clothing is considered improper attire.
-Hats or any head cover for men are also inappropriate in the dining hall, classroom, offices, or at formal College activities, including assemblies.
+Hats, do-rags, bandanas, or any head cover for men are also inappropriate in the dining hall, classroom, offices, or at formal College activities, including assemblies.
+Women are not allowed to wear bed or sleep bonnets to class, the dining hall, the library, assemblies, and other College functions.
 Bedroom slippers or shower shoes should not be worn outside of one's residential area.

-Students are encouraged to wear traditional church attire to dinner on Sunday.
-When in doubt concerning appropriate attire, students are encouraged to consult with their residence director or the Office of Student Affairs.
+Students are not allowed to wear pajamas/lounge pants or other items classified as sleepwear to class, the dining hall, library or any area of business on campus.
+When in doubt concerning appropriate attire, consult with residence directors or the Office of Student Affairs.

-Each student is expected to respect and comply with the dress code.
+Each student is request3ed to respect and comply with the dress code.